security-summer-school/essentials/binary-analysis/index.md

 [This](https://www.youtube.com/watch?v=HlUe0TUHOIc&ab_channel=DEFCONConference) talk by Christopher Domas is one of the best examples of measures taken to counter Ghidra and other decompilers.

 # Dynamic Analysis

+Dynamic analysis means observing the behaviour of the binary, when it it running.
+This is performed by tracing or sandboxing.

+Tracing is the process during which various checkpoints are placed in the code, that send alerts when the execution has reached them.
+Generally, the the context (registers, stack, variables) is also displayed.

+Sandboxing is a more complex process, in which you isolate a binary in a virtual machine (usually), run it and observer the changes made on the system: modified files, network traffic, etc.

+Today we use only tracing.

 ## strace